 When I was a schoolteacher, these hearty pancakes--topped with my favorite syrup and fresh fruit--were the perfect energy booster for my hectic days.
 I still love their nutty flavor.

-Featured In: Favorite Fall Pancake Recipes
+Recommended: Favorite Fall Pancake Recipes

 - 1-1/2 cups quick-cooking oats

 - 1 cup all-purpose flour